 The majority of the simple mobile homes are built within two weeks.
 Therefore, it doesn’t require much work or effort from humans.
 Still, machines are needed to be checked and maintained.
 An overheated engine is the worst hazard that may happen when creating a mobile home.
 But, using these machines is still the best way to create mobile homes in the least possible time.

 According to some manufacturers, a mobile home may be an eco-friendly home.
 It’s because there’s no weather interfering with the process like in a site-built home, and no wasted materials come of it.
 This suggests that every material in a mobile home is processed thoughtfully and carefully.
 So it doesn’t just solve the housing crisis, but it also solves the community’s waste problem.

 As the housing crisis is one of the top problems of every country, creating a program to solve it attracts sponsors.
 Many sponsors may think that mobile homes are the new affordable homes they or the government can offer to those in need.

-But, aside from helping the less privileged to receive a wonderful home for free, building mobile homes can also help local manufacturers gain more income.
-Moreover, due to their affordability, mobile homes reach most of the population to extend the needed help.
+But, aside from helping the less privileged receive a wonderful home for free, building mobile homes can also help local manufacturers gain more income.
+Moreover, mobile homes reach most of the population due to their affordability to extend the needed help.